ara-daq-hw/asps_daq_basic/README.md

 ASPS-DAQ firmware.

 Used libraries are under libraries/.
-You'll probably need to move them to the libraries directory for your Energia install.
+You'll probably need to move them to the libraries directory for your Energia install OR you can just create a symbolic link to the directory.
+I *seriously* recommend creating a symbolic link.
+On Windows this can be done with the "mklink" command in the command prompt.

 Note that this has submodules, so you need to clone recursively. `git clone --recursive https://github.com/ara-daq-hw/asps_daq_basic.git`